hemerajs/hemera/packages/hemera-sqs/README.md

 ### Long Polling

 #### Receive multiple messages
-If you wanto to receive more than one message ensure that you set the `maxMessages$` property to `-1`
+If you want to receive more than one message ensure that you set the `maxMessages$` property to `-1`

 #### Increase timeout
-If you want to enable long pooling ensure that you increase the `timeout$` property to don't run into a timeout error
+If you want to enable long pooling ensure that you adjust the `timeout$` property for your use case.